GATSY: Graph Attention Network for Music Artist Similarity: Experimental Setup

 \subsection{New Augmented Version of the Dataset}

-One of the problems of this dataset, in addition to its size, is the absence of labels associated with the artists.
+One of the missing aspects of this dataset, in addition to its limited size, is the absence of labels associated with the artists.
 In fact, a supervised approach, together with the information offered by the graph structure, would lead to a model that is more aware of the cultural aspects behind the representation of the artists.

 Driven by this need, we structured a new version of Olga containing genre labels for each artist in the graph.
-Genre information was extracted via the MusicBrainz\footnote{\url{https://musicbrainz.org/}} API.
+In the reduced Olga dataset, we attempted to retrieve the music genres through the MusicBrainz\footnote{\url{https://musicbrainz.org/}} API.
+However, we were not able to retrieve labels for all the artists, so we also based this retrieval phase using NLP strategies.

 MusicBrainz is an online library of music artists through which metadata generated by users using the service can be extracted.
 This information often includes music genres that the users themselves have associated with each artist.
 This association between these music genres and the samples in the dataset was possible via the MusicBrainz IDs already available in the original Olga dataset.

-In this new version of the dataset, we make explicit all the distinct $2842$ genres we found for the artists.
-However, in order to carry out an admissible and interpretable analysis, we wanted to consider only the $25$ most relevant and frequent ones, assuming that the excluded labels are associated sub-genres.
+In this new version of the dataset, we explicitly list all the distinct $2842$ genres we found for the artists.
+However, to carry out an admissible and interpretable analysis, we wanted to consider only the $25$ most relevant and frequent ones, assuming that the excluded labels are related sub-genres.
 Unfortunately, it was not always possible to have a unique musical genre for each artist, so disambiguation strategies were implemented as described below. \begin{itemize}

 \item{Artists with multiple music genres were identified with the music genre most voted by users.}

 \item{Artists with a music genre that was not among the $25$ chosen ones, were labeled via a RoBERTA-based model \cite{roberta} from the \textit{spacy-sentence-bert} library.
 The approach used for the association is described by the following equation: